Range Map

 - T-tail handling.
 The horizontal stabilizer is removed from the propwash and wing wake.
 Pitch authority is conventional and SAS is not required, in contrast to the short-coupled Cheyenne II.

 - High-altitude cabin.
-6.3 psi pressurization differential maintains a sea-level cabin altitude up to 14,600 ft and a comfortable cabin altitude in the low 30s.
+6.3 psi pressurisation differential maintains a sea-level cabin altitude up to 14,600 ft and a comfortable cabin altitude in the low 30s.

-- 9-seat capacity.
-Two pilots plus seven passengers in club configuration, with notable cabin width relative to a King Air 90 or Cheyenne II.
+- Cabin capacity.
+Up to 11 occupants certificated, typically two pilots plus seven passengers in a club layout, with notable cabin width relative to a King Air 90 or Cheyenne II.

 - PT6A-41 economics.
 720 shp per side at a published cruise fuel flow around 82 GPH, giving the Cheyenne III competitive economics for the cabin class.